Jean-Baptiste-Lasselle/the-traefik-experiment/counter-measure-1/README.md

 As to politics, I want to make it clear to every women and men I will work in the Future :

 A - I will not under any circumstances, discuss politics if it is not about France, and France only.

 B - France is my country, I freely say anything about France, just as much as I do think, that if I travel, work in any foreign country, I will not explain to people how they should live, according to my own values or any opinion, mine or not.

 C - All in all, that leaves me with 324 minus one country, so 323 countries.
 Very much enough to me for IT work.
 Plus I love foreign languages, learning, and getting to know completely different people! :)

+As simpe as DO-RE-MI, remember? :)

 Not to mention, I have learned pure Mathematics in France, very young, but I learned everything I know about Computer science, thanks to those 323 countries (comprared to Math courses I attended very young, FRench Computer Sciences teaching is very boring, and it's always funny to see those same French IT guys faces when they find out that I learned exactly what they have spent their lives saying they don't understand, and anyway is not applied to anything in life.
 Too bad, Now I learned what you know, plus much more, and you still will never learn what I know.
-And earn more, because I make Executive Companies make a lot more money.
+And I earn more, because I make Companies make a lot more money.
 So See u back in France.